100+ Things to do in New York City with Kids in 2026

 Walking Tours for Kids in Manhattan

-#61 Big Onion tours are typically 2 hours long and all ages can join in.
+Big Onion tours are typically 2 hours long, and all ages can join in.
 If you are interested in a certain neighborhood or event in history, chances are Big Onion has a tour for you.

-#68 Kids love scavenger hunts and Watson Adventures has amazing hunts through neighborhoods, museums, zoos, and parks.
-Some of their hunts are specifically for children while others are geared toward grownups.
+Kids love scavenger hunts, and Watson Adventures has amazing hunts through neighborhoods, museums, zoos, and parks.
+Some of their hunts are specifically for children, while others are geared toward grown-ups.

-#69 Go on a scavenger hunt through Central Park
+Go on a scavenger hunt through Central Park.

-- Foods of NY some of the tours offer children’s tickets for kids under 12.
-Foods of NY offer my favorite food tours, especially for those who have never taken one before.
+- Foods of NY, some of the tours offer children’s tickets for kids under 12.
+Foods of NY offers my favorite food tours, especially for those who have never taken one before.

 - Ahoy NY Tours and Tasting focuses on Chinatown and Little Italy.
 Check their FAQ for suggestions on what ages to bring on various tours.
 The recommendation changes with each tour.